laurie-dienis/E837/README.md

 actplot -v
 ```

-## To lauch the post-analysis code :
+## To launch the post-analysis code :
 ```
 cd PostAnalysis/
 root 'Runner.cxx("number_of_the_pipeline")'